 While going through these stages, the participant will register for dissertation credits.
-All registration of dissertation credits must be approved by the dissertation chair.
+All registration of dissertation credits must be approved by the dissertation chair, usually at the rate of 2-3 credits a semester depending on the pace of progress in the dissertation.
 Participants must register for a total of at least 16 dissertation credits prior to graduation.
 Two of these credits are allocated for the Dissertation Proposal Development course (LEAD880 or EDRM880).
 The remaining 14 credits are to be taken while developing the dissertation proposal and the dissertation itself.
-Participants extending their program beyond the 7-year limit will have to register for 3 dissertation credits each semester including the summer semester.
+Participants extending their program beyond the 7-year limit will have to register for 3 dissertation credits each semester including the summer semester until they graduate from the program.